siddhik-reddy/R18/README.md

 🧑‍💻Requirements

-1.whatsapp-web.js (lib for qr-generation and connection with the what’s-app account)\n 2.qrcode-terminal(for qr-display through the Terminal (CMD)) 3.axios
+1.whatsapp-web.js (lib for qr-generation and connection with the what’s-app account)

+2.qrcode-terminal(for qr-display through the Terminal (CMD))

+3.axios

 4.jssoup

 5. express

 🧑‍💻Bot Commands